scipy-conference/scipy_proceedings/papers/matt_mccormick/main.md

 2. **WebAssembly Interface Types**: Standardizes the way Wasm modules interact with each other and with host environments, simplifying the integration process.
 3. **Component Model**: An emerging standard that aims to improve modularity and reuse of Wasm components, further enhancing interoperability .

 ITK-Wasm provides a robust framework for scientific computing that leverages WebAssembly's strengths.
 The framework bridges the gap between web-based and native applications, enabling high-performance, cross-platform scientific analysis.
-By integrating the principals of the WebAssembly Component Model, ITK-Wasm enhances interoperability and sustainability, allowing scientific Python to thrive in a multi-language ecosystem.
+By integrating the principals of the WebAssembly Component Model, ITK-Wasm enhances interoperabnornirility and sustainability, allowing scientific Python to thrive in a multi-language ecosystem.

 ## Conclusion